Our fuel is one of the most important over looked tools to safe flight.

 Oxygenates except MTBEs will mix with water and their volume in the fuel will show as the rise able the line.
 Oxygenates are bad for the Rotax seals and of course water is bad.

-This page is for maintenance tips that our members have found to be useful.
+This page will be for maintenance tips that our members have found to be useful.

-If you have a tip you would like to share, e-mail me and we will have our experts review the tip and publish it if it's valid.
+Also if you have a tip you would like to have here, e-mail me and I will consider the tip.

 This photo and tip is from the book